aliemdadi/Simple-FTP-in-python/readme.md

 # Simplified-FTP-in-python
-1.when you run server, server will start (create socket soc and open port ... for it) then waits for a connection
+1.Run server.py, Server will start (socket will be created and a port will be opened) and wait for a connection from client side.

-2 .then start client . it connects to the server and server will takes requests from the client and sends related response and data to client!
+2. Then run client.py .
+It connects to the server and can send requests to the server.
+Server will take requests from the client and then send back proper response or data to the client.